Production of Ben-Hur (1959 film): Production design

 Italy was MGM's top choice for hosting the production.
 However, a number of countries—including France, Mexico, Spain, and the United Kingdom—were also considered.
 Cinecittà Studios, a very large motion picture production facility constructed in 1937 on the outskirts of Rome, was identified early on as the primary shooting location.

 Zimbalist hired Wyler's long-term production supervisor, Henry Henigson, to oversee the film.
 Henigson arrived in Italy in the spring of 1956.
-Art directors William A. Horning and Edward Carfagno created the overall look of the film, relying on the more than five years of research which had already been completed for the production.
-A skeleton crew of studio technicians arrived in the summer of 1956 to begin preparing the Cinecittà soundstages and back lot, and to oversee the construction of additional buildings which would be needed to house the production team.
+Art directors William A. Horning and Edward Carfagno created the overall look of the film, relying on the more than five years of research that had already been completed for the production.
+A skeleton crew of studio technicians arrived in the summer of 1956 to begin preparing the Cinecittà soundstages and back lot, and to oversee the construction of additional buildings that would be needed to house the production team.
 The largest Cinecittà soundstage was not used for filming, but was used as a vast costume warehouse.
 Another soundstage housed a dry cleaning facility, a traditional laundry, a sculptors' workshop, and a shoe repair facility.

 The Ben-Hur production utilized 300 sets scattered over 148 acre and nine sound stages.
 It was filmed largely at Cinecittà Studios.
 Several sets still standing from Quo Vadis in 1951 were refurbished and used for Ben-Hur.
 By the end of the production more than 1000000 lb of plaster and 40000 cuft of lumber were used.
 The budget called for more than 100,000 costumes and 1,000 suits of armor to be made, for the hiring of 10,000 extras, and the procurement of hundreds of camels, donkeys, horses, and sheep.
 Costume designer Elizabeth Haffenden oversaw a staff of 100 wardrobe fabricators who began manufacturing the costumes for the film a year before filming began.
 Special silk was imported from Thailand, the armor manufactured in West Germany, and the woolens made and embroidered in the United Kingdom and various countries of South America.
 Many leather goods were hand-tooled in the United Kingdom as well, while Italian shoemakers manufactured the boots and shoes.
 The lace for costumes came from France, while costume jewelry was purchased in Switzerland.
 More than 400 lb of hair were donated by women in the Piedmont region of Italy to make wigs and beards for the production, and 1000 ft of track laid down for the camera dollies.
 A workshop employing 200 artists and workmen provided the hundreds of friezes and statues needed.
 A cafeteria capable of serving more than 5,000 extras in 20 minutes was also built.
 The mountain village of Arcinazzo Romano, 40 mi from Rome, served as a stand-in for the town of Nazareth.
 Beaches near Anzio were also used, and caves just south of the city served as the leper colony.
 Some additional desert panoramas were shot in Arizona, and some close-up inserts taken at the MGM Studios, with the final images photographed on February 3, 1958.